-Even for seasoned veterans, building to undertake data analytics can take a long time.
+Even for seasoned veterans, getting to the point where you can undertake data analytics can take a long time.
 It’s a manual process, sometimes cell-by-cell, making the work both repetitive and liable to error.
-And while some of the heavy lifting can be automated it still requires detailed, repeated checks to avoid slip-ups to validate individual and grouped formulas that have been inserted.
-The work can also be complicated by ad-hoc changes having a knock-on effect on other areas, meaning formulas have to be re-checked.
+You can automate some of the heavy lifting but you will still need to make detailed, repeated checks to avoid slip-ups and to validate any formulas that have been inserted.
+And you have to deal with any ad-hoc changes having a knock-on effect on other areas.

 …And They Break

 Trying to maintain a spreadsheet can rapidly turn into a strange variation of the game of Jenga.
-Once the spreadsheet has been created it works for the data within it.
-Changes to the spreadsheet structure or volumes of data can impact on the formulas within it.
+Your spreadsheet will work for the data within it.
+If you change the spreadsheet structure or volumes of data you can then impact the formulas within it.
 Just inserting a row or column can result in errors within any analysis.
 Even sharing with colleagues or partners can be fraught with problems due to differences in applications versions in use.

 Spreadsheets Don’t Scale

-We just mentioned that spreadsheets can struggle when altered, and this is very true when they are asked to scale up.
+So, your spreadsheets can struggle when altered.
+This is very true when you scale them up.
 When adding a single column can throw an entire spreadsheet’s off-kilter, asking it to accommodate multiple additional insertions becomes a long slog to keep the reporting accurate and true.
 Not only that, but as they grow their performance can degrade too.
 A spreadsheet which is slow to access or navigate is a source of some pain, both for the owner and any users.

 They Are A Fiddler’s Paradise